Authority: Executive Vice Chancellor and Provost

 4. Standards for Reappointment as Assistant Professor

-Reappointment to the level of assistant professor will require the faculty member to provide clear evidence of having established programs in accordance with his/her individual appointment as outlined in the individual’s letter of offer and as described in the Statement of Faculty Responsibility that the candidate must develop during his/her first year at the university, and in the annually reviewed plans of work and professional development.
+Reappointment to the level of assistant professor will require the faculty member to provide clear evidence of having established programs in accordance with his/her individual appointment as outlined in the individual’s letter of offer and as described in the Statement of Faculty Responsibilities that the candidate must develop during his/her first year at the university, and in the annually reviewed plans of work and professional development.
 Evidence must be documented in accordance with the university’s Academic Tenure Policy, and must include the types of evidence outlined in Section III of this document.
 The assistant professor is expected to show good progress in meeting the following standards:

 4.1.
 Ability or definite promise in teaching & mentoring, research & scholarship, service, and engagement.